VESIT-CMPN-Projects/2024-25-BE52/Sem 8/code/README.md

-# Vidyagram ✨
+# Smartlearn ✨

-Welcome to **Vidyagram**!
+Welcome to **Smartlearn**!
 This project is built using **Next.js** with support for modern web features like authentication, state management, and page-based routing.
 Below you'll find all the information you need to get started with this project.

 ## Table of Contents